ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Issuer:

 : an entity that makes Claims about Artifacts in the supply chain.
-The Issuer may be the owner or author of the Artifact, or an independent third party such as a reviewer.
+The Issuer may be the owner or author of the Artifact, or an independent third party such as a reviewer or an endorser.

 Envelope: